Stanback/alpine-samba/README.md

 `-p 5353:5353/udp` and optionally giving your Docker container a hostname with `--hostname=myhostname` but I haven't gotten it to work correctly.

+## Client Configuration

+Nothing special should need to happen on your clients, below are some settings that may be tweaked.

+### OSX

+Disable writing .DS_Store files on network shares:

+    defaults write com.apple.desktopservices DSDontWriteNetworkStores true

+Disable netbios (be careful with this one):

+    sudo launchctl disable system/netbiosd